martinuray/aaip-plus/sites/project.md

 Use different visualization options to show in-depth analyses of your topic.
-Besides "basic" plots, think of including maps for geographic distributions, show time series, and be sensitive about choices of colors, marker styles, legend, and labeling.
+Besides "basic" plots, think of including maps for geographic distributions, show time series, and be sensitive about choices of colors, marker styles, legend, and labeling (see Data Visualization 101).
+The more interesting, the better!

 {: .note }
-> Further scope is still tbd
+> Your poster needs to include at least __three__ different kind of plots.
+> A simple bar- or line-plot is not sufficient.

 ## Getting to know the Dataset and the EDA